Overview

 Workshop Participation

-Participation in the workshop is not required in order to complete the challenge.
-However, teams are encouraged to attend if possible.
-Details about online participation will be posted once that information becomes available.
+Participation in either workshop is not required to complete the challenge, but teams are encouraged to attend if possible.
+Details about online participation will be posted once available.

 Key Dates